Louis César de La Baume Le Blanc: Early life

+Career

 Upon his father's death in 1739, Louis César became the new duc de La Vallière and was made the governor of Bourbonnais.
 In addition, he inherited the Château de Champs-sur-Marne.
 Around 1750, he added a beautiful rococo salon chinois (Chinese salon) to the château with wall paintings by noted artist Christophe Huet.
 The property had been given to his father by his cousin, the princesse de Conti, in 1718 in order to settle some debts.
 At the château, Louis César entertained many of the famous writers of the day, including Diderot, Voltaire, d'Alembert and François-Augustin de Paradis de Moncrif, with whom he also corresponded regularly.

-Monsieur de La Vallière was also created the Captain of the Hunt by Louis XV of France as well as the Grand Falconer of France in 1748.
-King Louis XV respected him, and Louis César became close with the king's mistress, the famous Madame de Pompadour, who named him the master of her private theatre.
+Monsieur de La Vallière was also created the Captain of the Hunt by Louis XV as well as the Grand Falconer of France in 1748.
+Louis XV respected him, and Louis César became close with the king's mistress, the famous Madame de Pompadour, who named him the master of her private theatre.
 In 1749 the king bestowed upon him the Order of the Holy Spirit in a ceremony which took place at the Palace of Versailles on 25 May.
 The order was the most prestigious in France.

 After the construction of a magnificent new château at Montrouge around 1750, the duke gradually abandoned the Château de Champs-sur-Marne.
 Eventually, he tried to sell the estate, but he could not find a buyer and was forced to rent it out.
 Between July 1757 and January 1759, he leased the estate to Madame de Pompadour for 12,000 livres per year.
 The marquise spent 200,000 livres in less than eighteen months to renovate the château.
 In November 1757, she received the prince de Soubise there after his defeat at the Battle of Rossbach.
 As the king did not like the château, the marquise left it at the beginning of 1759.
 In 1763, the duke finally sold Champs to Gabriel Michel de Tharon (1702–1765), a rich shipowner.

 Louis César was one of the greatest bibliophiles of his time.
 With the assistance of his librarian, the abbé Rive, he bought entire libraries and sold whatever he already had.
 His great library was eventually sold in three stages, first in 1767; then in 1783 and again in 1788.
-Part of the famous collection was acquired by the comte d'Artois, brother of Louis XVI and future king of France.
+Part of the famous collection was acquired by the Comte d'Artois, brother of Louis XVI and future king of France.
 That part of the library was incorporated into the Bibliothèque de l'Arsenal in Paris.